ewhiley/wishlist/README.md

 ### 18. Discuss how Agile methodology is being implemented in your project.

+We implemented the Agile methodology in the following ways:

+- conducting a two-week sprint
+- getting a working prototype up and running in the first few days then following that up with an MVP and adding features as time allowed
+- constant communication with each other through standups, checkins, Slack, Trello
+- reflecting each day and changing tac when needed
+- embracing change and going with it
+- regularly pushing to Github
+- regularly deploying to Heroku for testing
+- each team member taking on multidisciplinary tasks
+- democratic process and decision-making

 ### 19. Provide an overview and description of your Source control process.

+We used Github to manage our source control because it allowed us to:
+- keep a running version history of our code and our progress
+- review each others code
+- always be working on the same code, merge code and resolve any conflicts

 ### 20. Provide an overview and description of your Testing process.